 No matter where you are in life, chances are you’ve been really busy and working your ass off.
 High school seniors feel the pressure of college and tests and college admission essays.
 College seniors stress about getting a job in their field in a down economy while somehow being able to pay off their massive student loan debt.
 20 and 30-somethings have been working since leaving school, many in high stress situations or in fields they found out they really don’t like.
 Families feel the pressure of keeping up with the Joneses and providing a top notch education for their children.

 No matter what stage in life you are in, chances are you could probably use a break.
 Even when going on vacation, how many people are still tethered to their phones or laptops, worrying about work while they’re supposed to be resting?
 We are all very busy people, and most live lives that are hectic and tiresome.
-It’s just part of today’s culture.
+It’s just (an unfortunate) part of today’s culture.
 And I’ll be willing to bet that you deserve a break from life.
 A chance to do something you’ve always dreamed of doing.
 A chance to recharge your battery and do something for you.
 A gap year is the perfect way to deal with burnout, give yourself some perspective, and get your life on the track you want it to be on.

 >> Check out ways to travel slowly and stress-free